EOSDIS SIPS and their Role Ensuring Consistent Long-Term Global Observations of Atmospheric Ozone

 Josh Blumenfeld, EOSDIS Science Writer

 NASA’s Earth Observing System Data and Information System (EOSDIS) provides end-to-end capabilities for managing NASA’s Earth science data.
-These data are archived and disseminated through 12 discipline-specific Distributed Active Archive Centers (DAACs), which are managed by NASA’s Earth Science Data and Information System (ESDIS) Project.
-Processing instrument data and providing a wide range of processed data products to the DAACs is the responsibility of EOSDIS Science Investigator-led Processing Systems, or SIPS.
+These data are archived and disseminated through discipline-specific Distributed Active Archive Centers (DAACs), which are managed by NASA’s Earth Science Data and Information System (ESDIS) Project.
+Processing instrument data and providing a wide range of processed data products to the DAACs is the responsibility of EOSDIS Science Investigator-led Processing Systems (SIPS).
 Thanks to the SIPS, data users have access to more than 10,000 unique data products that are constantly reprocessed and improved to provide the best research-caliber data possible.

 EOSDIS SIPS are under the direction of instrument or mission Principal Investigators or Team Leads, and are generally (but not necessarily) located at or near the Scientific Computing Facility (SCF) responsible for processing specific instrument or mission data.
 The SIPS incorporate science algorithms and process complex satellite data into well-calibrated observational products, which are sent to the appropriate DAAC for archiving and distribution.